TRAFFORD SPECIFIC INFORMATION

 4.1 Housing Act 1996

 The main legislation that addresses local authority duties in relation to people who are homeless is the Housing Act 1996.
-This states the legal requirements that underpin local authority action to prevent homelessness and provide assistance to people who are threatened with homeless or who are homeless.
+This states the legal requirements that underpin local authority action to prevent homelessness and provide assistance to people who are threatened with homelessness or who are homeless.

 In 2002, the legislation was amended through: